NeosIT/wtc/readme.md

 Those wrong path can be very annoying.
 If you're opening a document based on a template and the path to template has changed it can take a long, long time for the document to open.

-WTC was buikd to correct those invalid template paths in many documents very quickly (for example after the workgroup templates were moved to another server or share).
+WTC was build to correct those invalid template paths in many documents very quickly (for example after the workgroup templates were moved to another server or share).

 # Compatibility
 * .NET Framework 4.5+